WHMHammer/watermelon/README.md

 # The Watermelon Project

-We are currently at phase 1.
-Please see `prototype-master` branch.

 ## Project Description

 This project is originally derived from [the Cantaloupe project](https://github.com/DevPSU/Attendance-Manager).
 I used to be the back-end software engineer of [the Cantaloupe project](https://github.com/DevPSU/Attendance-Manager).
 However, there came to disagreements between me and other team members on multiple security and technical issues.
 As a result, I resigned from [the Cantaloupe project](https://github.com/DevPSU/Attendance-Manager) team, built up my own, and extended the functionality of the project.